-Regarding ICO’s, the FSA has issued warnings to consumers about their volatility and government-backed projects require stating clearly the plan for fund distribution.
+Regarding ICO’s, the FSA has issued warnings to consumers about their volatility, and government-backed projects require stating clearly the plan for fund distribution.

-Overall, the UK regulators are friendly to cryptocurrency but the demand for regulation is evident from all parties involved.
+Overall, the UK regulators are friendly to cryptocurrency, but the demand for regulation is evident from all parties involved.

-The “property of value” means that cryptocurrencies hold, at least in some sense, an innate economic value which the owner of the currency can exchange for fiat currency.
+The “property of value” means that cryptocurrencies hold, at least in some sense, an innate economic value that the owner of the currency can exchange for fiat currency.
 The bill focuses on the Blockchain ecosystem setting rules and regulations on mining and trading cryptos as well as wallet services and ICO’s.

 As the “birthplace” of Ethereum, Switzerland’s FINMA was one of the first authorities that developed and set a legal framework around cryptocurrencies.
-The Swiss’s long history and reputation in all wealth related matters, have created a comprehensive legal structure that has rightly gained for them the title of “Crypto Nation”.
+The Swiss’s long history and reputation in all wealth-related matters have created a comprehensive legal structure that has rightly gained for them the title of “Crypto Nation.”

-The Israeli cryptocurrency community faces the developments with optimism and is expected to attract more investors and boost further the startup industry in the country.
+The Israeli cryptocurrency community faces developments with optimism and is expected to attract more investors and boost further the startup industry in the country.

-Sweden was the first country to authorize trading of two Bitcoin exchange traded notes (ETN) in Europe in 2015 and is currently aiming to be also the first country to issue a government backed electronic currency within the next few years.
+Sweden was the first country to authorize trading of two Bitcoin exchange-traded notes (ETN) in Europe in 2015 and is currently aiming to be also the first country to issue a government-backed electronic currency within the next few years.

 India is another non-friendly cryptocurrency region as is currently taking steps to render their use illegal.
 The government will “take all measures to eliminate the use of these crypto-assets in financing illegitimate activities or as part of the payment system,” stated India’s finance minister.